Man killed in after-hours fight in N. Minneapolis recalled as respectful, generous

 "She's hurt and she wanted revenge, she wanted justice," Atinuke said.

 She said the detectives on her son's case told her that they had identified at least one of the alleged assailants, who had retained an attorney.
-But, she says, they haven't provided with her many additional details.
-A police spokesman said that as of last week no arrests had been made in the case.
+But, she says, detectives haven't provided with her many more details.
+On Monday, a police spokesman said that a 22-year-old man has been arrested and awaits charges.
+The Star Tribune generally does not identify suspects before they are charged.

 Desperate for information, she forced herself to watch some of the clips of the assault that were posted on social media, and instantly regretted it.